 Sugar River Pizza Company

-Speaking of pizza, if you’re in the mood for a delicious pizza, check out the Sugar River Pizza Company.
+For a delicious pizza, check out the Sugar River Pizza Company.
 Located at 700 Railroad Street, the restaurant is conveniently right along the Sugar River State Trail.
 Bike racks are available.
 Pizza choices are endless, including gluten-free options.
 Check out the food menu and craft beer menu.

 Sugar River Pizza Company also has locations in Sun Prairie and Verona, Wisconsin.